manureja64/trustana_assignment/README.md

 # trustana_assignment
-The PR is a solution for the trustana take home assignment
+This repo is a solution for the trustana take home assignment